project-cdim/docs/CONTRIBUTING.md

 # Contributing

-We appreciate your interest in contributing to our project!
-However, please note that we are currently in the early stages of development and are not accepting external contributions at this time.
+Thank you for your interest in contributing to our project!
+We're currently in the early stages of development, and therefore, we are not accepting external contributions at this time.

-We plan to open up the contribution process in the future and will provide guidelines on how to contribute effectively once we are ready.
+We look forward to opening up our contribution process in the future.
+Once we are ready, we will provide detailed guidelines on how you can contribute effectively.

 Thank you for your understanding and support!